 Aligning underwriting and investment risk through an enterprise view can help improve stability and grow company value over time.
 Finding the right balance is a unique process given each company’s risk appetite and current pressures, and escalating costs of capital and a shift in reinsurers’ appetites require a thoughtful approach to limit exposing the company when it is already under significant pressures to perform.

-The combined resources of Mercer and Guy Carpenter provide insurers with a huge range of integrated solutions to optimize balance sheet management objectives – aimed at reducing volatility and enhancing risk/return, capital and liquidity profiles – by linking underwriting, investment and capital strategy, and we believe that this requirement is only going to grow in the coming years.
+The combined resources of Mercer and Guy Carpenter provide insurers with a huge range of integrated solutions to optimise balance sheet management objectives – aimed at reducing volatility and enhancing risk/return, capital and liquidity profiles – by linking underwriting, investment and capital strategy, and we believe that this requirement is only going to grow in the coming years.

 Head of US insurance, Mercer